Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: Additional details of training data

 \subsection{Data filtering for refined single-candidate data}

-As~\cref{sec:training_data} describes, refined single-candidate samples are filtered by scoring subject consistency and instruction following using the VLM model \qwenvl.
-The important contents of our prompt are shown in~\cref{fig:supp_training_data_filtering}(a), with special attention given to aspects like facial identity, text, and quantities.
-Each sample is scored from 0 to 4, and only samples with a score of 4 are selected, as shown in~\cref{fig:supp_training_data_filtering}(b).
+As described in Sec.5.1 of the main paper, refined single-candidate samples are filtered by scoring subject consistency and instruction following with the VLM model \qwenvl.
+Key prompt contents are shown in~\cref{fig:supp_training_data_filtering}(a), with emphasis on facial identity, text, and quantity.
+Each sample is scored from 0 to 4, and only those with a score of 4 are retained, as shown in~\cref{fig:supp_training_data_filtering}(b).